WordPress/gutenberg/packages/components/src/date-time/README.md

 ### onMonthPreviewed

-A callback function to display a new date and keep the focus on the calendar view while changing month.
+A callback invoked when selecting the previous/next month in the date picker.
+The callback receives the new month date in the ISO format as an argument.

 - Type: `Function`
 - Required: No